Contacts | Parrhesia Program for Public Discourse Mission | Parrhesia Program for Public Discourse Courses

 Instructor(s): Callie Maidhof Terms Offered: Autumn

 PARR 23500.
-Freedom of Speech on Campus: Ideologies, Scenarios and Modes of Discussion.
+Freedom of Speech on Campus: From Milton to the Middle East.
 100 Units.

 Free expression always involves strong emotions and tensions with others, who come from a different perspective.
 To live a full academic life, you want to be authentic.
 You also want to be civil and professional.
 What can and can't you say on campus and in the classroom?
 What should or shouldn't you say?
 How could you make a conflict more constructive, if it will exist?
 This course connects the philosophical foundations of free speech and free expression practices at US Universities, and explores the ongoing tensions around this issue.
 You will develop a thorough understanding of the issue through readings, writing and dialogue involving your peers at and outside of the University of Chicago.
 You will also practice the skill of moderating discussions on difficult issues that involve matters of free expression and inquiry in the academic setting.
 Readings will include influential philosophical texts of the Anglo-Saxon tradition (Milton, Locke, Mill, Meiklejohn, Berlin, Fish), legal cases, university declarations, as well as mass media coverage of recent events and proposed legislation.
 The course will begin with a classroom-based deliberation about free speech and the inclusive campus.
 You will then proceed to reading seminars and teamwork researching recent controversies concerning free expression at universities.
 You will write an essay proposing a collaborative solution to the case that you researched.